Guy Lewis: Coaching career

 Born in Arp, Texas, Lewis was on the basketball and football teams of Arp High School.
+Lewis served as an Army Air Corps flight instructor in World War II.
 After serving in World War II, Lewis enrolled at the University of Houston on the GI Bill.
 He played center and forward on Houston's first varsity basketball team, graduating in 1947.
 In 1953, he returned to UH as an assistant coach, succeeding Alden Pasche as head coach in 1956.
 As a coach, he was known for championing the once-outlawed dunk, which he characterized as a "high percentage shot," and for clutching a brightly colored red-and-white polka dot towel on the bench during games.
 Lewis was a major force in the racial integration of college athletics in the South during the 1960s, being one of the first major college coaches in the region to actively recruit African American athletes.
 In 1964, his recruitment of the program's first African-American players, Elvin Hayes and Don Chaney, ushered in an era of tremendous success in Cougar basketball.
 The dominant play of Hayes led the Cougars to two Final Fours during the 1960s and sent shock waves through Southern colleges that realized that they would have to begin recruiting black players if they wanted to compete with integrated teams.

 Lewis led the Houston Cougars program to 27 straight winning seasons, 14 seasons with 20 or more wins, and 14 trips to the NCAA tournament.
 His Houston teams advanced to the Final Four on five occasions (1967, 1968, 1982, 1983, 1984) and twice advanced to the national championship game (1983, 1984).
-Standout players Lewis coached during his tenure at Houston included Hayes, Chaney, Akeem Olajuwon, Clyde Drexler, Otis Birdsong, Dwight Jones, Louis Dunbar, and Ken Spain.
+Standout players Lewis coached during his tenure at Houston included Hayes, Chaney, Hakeem Olajuwon, Clyde Drexler, Otis Birdsong, Dwight Jones, Louis Dunbar, Dwight Davis, and Ken Spain.